top of page

 Updated: Feb 4, 2021

-"I feel like i'm walking a tight rope without a circus net
+"I feel like I'm walking a tightrope without a circus net

-Poppin percocet, I'm a nervous wreck
+Poppin Percocet, I'm a nervous wreck

-I deserve respect but i work a sweat for this worthless check"-Eminem: Rock bottom
+I deserve respect, but I work a sweat for this worthless check"-Eminem: Rock bottom

-"Way before my baby daughter Hallie I was harassed daily by this fat kid named DeAngelo Bailey"-Eminem: Brain Damage
+"Way before my baby daughter Hallie, I was harassed daily by this fat kid named DeAngelo Bailey"-Eminem: Brain Damage

 "When you're me, people just wanna see if it's true